 To purchase a sweetgrass basket, you can go to one of the many roadside stands that line Highway17 North, just over the IOP Connector.
 You can also find a great selection at the Historic Charleston City Market downtown.

 Better yet, you can check out a festival dedicated to the art of sweetgrass.

-The 17th annual Sweetgrass Cultural Arts Festival takes place July 24th at Mount Pleasant Memorial Waterfront Park, under the Ravenel Bridge and overlooking Charleston Harbor.
+The 18th annual Sweetgrass Cultural Arts Festival will take place at Mount Pleasant Memorial Waterfront Park, under the Ravenel Bridge and overlooking Charleston Harbor.
 The Southeastern Tourism Society has designated it a top-20 event.

 You can watch different basketmakers create their masterpieces.
 Come see “the most extensive showcase of sweetgrass baskets in the Lowcountry” with about three dozen different basket weavers, artists and craftspeople.
 There will be plenty of interesting exhibits, demos, live music, dance, storytelling, Gullah food options, and lots of fun activities for kids.

 Admission to the festival is free, and it’s very family-friendly.

 By the way, Memorial Waterfront Park also has a dedicated sweetgrass pavilion where you can learn more about the baskets and purchase one, all year long.